dejanu/linux/README.md

 `&` - control operator ( e.g: vim & or .\script.sh & ) the shell executes the command in the backround shell, to create a **job** ( command or a task that is up and running but hasn't yet finished) just append the **control operator** .

-Ctrl + Z - suspends proceess running in foregroud by sendint SIGSTOP signal to the process and SUSPENDS it
+Ctrl + Z - suspends proceess running in foregroud by sending SIGSTOP signal to the process and SUSPENDS it

 -----------------------------------------------------------------------------------------------------
 **Daemons** - backround processes that start at system startup.
 They can be controlled by the user via the __init__ process.